ualberta-smr/RefMerge/README.md

 # RefMerge

-This project is a refactoring-aware merging IntelliJ plugin.
+RefMerge is a refactoring-aware merging IntelliJ plugin.
+RefMerge relies on RefactoringMiner to detect the refactorings and works by undoing refactorings, merging, and then replaying the refactorings.
+More in-depth details about the technique can be found in "A Systematic Comparison of Two Refactoring-aware Merging Techniques" (http://arxiv.org/abs/2112.10370).

 ## System requirements
 * Linux